djalbat/necessary/README.md

 fileExists('root/etc/init.conf'); // the return value is true if the file exists

+isEntryFile('root/etc/init.conf'); // the return value is true if the entry is a file

+directoryExists('root/etcconf'); // the return value is true if the directory exists

 isEntryDirectory('root'); // the return value is true if the entry is a directory

 isDirectoryEmpty('root/etc'); // the return value is true if the directory is empty